noelportugal/tilefinder/README.md

 #### Installation

 tileFinder requires [Node.js](https://nodejs.org/) to run.
-Make sure you have the latest version use apt-get
+Make sure you have the latest version by using apt-get
 ```sh
 sudo apt-get install nodejs
 ```